Cole Anthony Says His Departure From Magic is Bittersweet

 After spending the first five seasons of his NBA career with the Orlando Magic, Cole Anthony says his trade to the Milwaukee Bucks is bittersweet.

-Anthony told the Orlando Sentinel of being dealt from the team he spent his entire career with:
+Anthony told the Orlando Sentinel that he was dealt from the team he spent his entire career with:

 The son of Greg Anthony, who spent more than a decade as a point guard in the NBA, Cole Anthony joined a long list of star New York City point guards while playing at Archbishop Molloy in Queens.
 A consensus five-star prospect, he would go on to play for the University of North Carolina and was drafted 15th overall by the Magic in 2020.